Glitch3dPenguin/KLabsDevWebsite-deprecated/_posts/2022-06-03-PersonalCDI.md

 ---

 ## Introduction
 When building this site and moving away from my old static HTML portfolio, I wanted to have a way to manage all of my content and allow for any of my websites or services to pull from the same location.
-I also wanted a way to pull it from an external location to allow my content to be servered faster to more clients.
+I also wanted a way to pull it from an external location to allow my content to be served faster to more clients.
 I also needed this option to be affordable since this is a home lab.

 ## Backblase for Storage
 After doing my research and weighing my options I made my choice.
 Backblaze offers dirt cheap bucket storage and allows for 10GB up upload a day before they charge.
 If you need to download directly from the bucket you get 1GB before you are charged.
-Class B Trasactions are free for the first 2,500.
-And finally Class C Transactions are free for the first 2,500.
+Class B Transactions are free for the first 2,500.
+And finally, Class C Transactions are free for the first 2,500.
 The best part is all those limits are daily.

 This is what Backblaze's caps look like on the date of writing:
 ![Screenshot showing Backblaze caps](https://cdn.klabsdev.com/klabsdev/images/BackblazeBucketCaps.png)

 ## Cloudflare to Proxy
 Next, I decided to use Cloudflare to proxy my traffic.
 Since Cloudflare will cache some of the content it will reduce some of the transactions used on Backblaze and serve pages and content even faster!
-It was also a conveinet option for me to use since I have already been using their domain and proxy services for most of my public endpoints and websites.
+It was also a convenient option for me to use since I have already been using their domain and proxy services for most of my public endpoints and websites.

 ## Setting up Backblaze
-**1)** First step in setting up Backblaze to use bucket storage is to create an account.
+**1)** The first step in setting up Backblaze to use bucket storage is to create an account.

 **2)** Navigate to [Backblaze](https://backblaze.com) and choose the *"B2 Cloud Storage"* option at the top of the page.
 Then at the top right, click *"Sign Up"*.
 ![Account Signup](https://cdn.klabsdev.com/klabsdev/images/BackblazeSignup.gif)